North-Hall-High-School-Engineering/spooler-deployment/docs/DEPLOYMENT.md

    ```

 4. **Run database migrations:**
-   - The backend auto-migrates tables on startup.
+   - The backend auto-migrates tables on startup, including the email whitelist table if the feature is enabled.

 5. **Build and run the server:**
    ```sh